 A dual intent visa allows an individual to gain a nonimmigrant visa and yet retain the intent to apply for a green card in the future.
 There are a number of different visas that are considered dual intent, including:

 If you are interested in applying for a dual intent visa, you should have an experienced visa attorney evaluate your case.
 At Serving Immigrants, Inc., we have the experience and the knowledge to guide you through the application process.
-Contact us online or call us at (305) 907-6151 to schedule a consultation.
+Contact us online or call us at (305) 907-6151 to schedule a strategy session.